 60. Bonsai.
 Bonsai is designed to help freelancers get paid on time with a workflow of contracts, e-signing, invoices, and payments.
 It's super simple.
 In just minutes, you can create and send a bulletproof freelance contract for free.
 You can also send automated invoices and set up reminders that ensure get you paid on time.
 They've helped over 10,000+ freelancers get paid an average of 14 days faster.

-The ultimate cloud accounting, invoicing, expense tracking, payment acceptance, and time tracking all-in-one tool.
+The ultimate cloud accounting, invoicing, expense tracking, payment acceptance, and time tracking all-in-one online business tool.
 Especially if you're running a service-based or freelancing business, Freshbooks makes getting paid and keeping track of what you're owed as stress-free as possible.
 Which is great, because I personally hate keeping tabs on every outstanding invoice from my freelance clients.
-They have a great 30-day free trial, and once you get everything set up you'll realize how useful it is for helping you manage the money side of your business.
+They have a great 30-day free trial, and once you get everything set up you'll realize how useful it is for helping you manage the money side of your online business.

 62. Shake.
 If you need to make your contracts extra official, I definitely recommend using Shake to quickly draft up legally binding contracts in seconds (from their awesome template library) and save yourself from the pain of unnecessary legal fees.